I have a disability, but how do I know if I am also a care leaver?

 Sometimes it can be hard to know if you were “looked after” if you lived somewhere like a residential school or home for young people with disabilities, or if you lived with your family but had lots of short breaks.

-If you are unsure whether you are a care leaver, you can call the Coram Voice helpline on 0808 800 5792.
+If you are unsure whether you are a care leaver, you can contact our Advocacy Helpline.
 If you are unable to call us yourself, ask someone you trust to make the call.

 I have a social worker who works in a team for adults with disabilities and I am also a care leaver.
 Should I have a personal adviser as well as a social worker?